Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Introduction

-Briefly, our contributions are as follows: \begin{itemize} \item Comparing with most existing pre-training works on the image recognition, we do not have one million training 2D images as ImageNet~\cite{ILSVRC15}.
-To address this limitation in 3D point cloud, we leverage the mixing process to generate large-scale mixed data for model training; \item Inspired by the human ability to figure out two shapes from one mixed object, we propose a new self-supervised learning method on the point cloud, called Mixing and Disentangling (\textbf{MD}) to learn the geometric prior knowledge without the requisite of annotations;
+\item Inspired by the human ability to figure out two shapes from one mixed object, we propose a new self-supervised learning method on the point cloud, called Mixing and Disentangling (\textbf{MD}) to learn the geometric prior knowledge without the requisite of annotations;

 \item As one minor contribution, we implement one basic pipeline to verify the effectiveness of the proposed self-supervised learning strategy.
 It contains one encoder with the learnable aggregation function and one instance-adaptive decoder, to learn from the mixed point cloud and conduct the disentanglement.